Ramadan is one of the most important months for the religion of Islam.

-Ramadan is the ninth month of the Islamic calendar and it begins on the first sighting of the crescent moon.
+Ramadan isn't at the same time every year.
+It is celebrated in the ninth month of the Islamic calendar.
+It begins on the first sighting of the new crescent moon.

-In 2020, Ramadan begins in Canada on the evening of April 23 and ends on May 23.
+In 2021, Ramadan is likely to begin in Canada on the evening of April 13 and ends on May 12.
 These dates might change closer to the beginning of Ramadan depending on when the crescent moon appears.

-Ramadan is important to Muslims because it’s believed that the ninth month of the calendar is when Allah (God) revealed Islam’s holy book — the Qur'an — to the prophet Muhammad.
+Ramadan is very important to Muslims.
+It’s believed that the ninth month of the calendar is when Allah (God) revealed Islam’s holy book — the Qur'an — to the prophet Muhammad.

-Due to current events celebrations are more challenging, but let's see how Ramadan observations and celebrations have usually occurred in the past.
+Due to the pandemic, celebrations are more challenging.
+Let's see how Ramadan has been observed and celebrated in the past.

 During the month of Ramadan, Muslims take part in extra prayer.

 They also fast (go without food and drinks) during daylight for the whole month.
-There are several groups who do not have to fast during Ramadan including young children, the elderly, people with an illness and pregnant women.
+There are several groups who do not have to fast during Ramadan.
+These include young children, the elderly, people with an illness and pregnant women.